Hoff97/mot_neural_solver/README.md

 ### Combined Graph Model

-Similarly the combined graph model can be trained by switching to the `combined` branch.
-Configuration rests in `configs/tracking_cfg_combined.yaml`
+Similarly the combined graph model can be trained by using the configuration in `configs/tracking_cfg_combined.yaml`, eg. by chaning `CONFIG_FILE = "configs/tracking_cfg_combined.yaml"` in the `train.py` file.

 ```